 Nearly 90% thyroid disorders are autoimmune in nature (that means that about 90% of all hypothyroid patients have an autoimmune disease).

-There is a strong connection between gluten-intolerance and autoimmune thyroiditis.
+There is also apparently a strong connection between gluten-intolerance and autoimmune thyroiditis.
 There are even some doctors who are prescribing a gluten-free diet for all of their patients with thyroid disorders.

 3. Cruciferous Vegetables